 The Savings Incentive Program is more than a dollar match, however; it is a program designed to help beginners succeed.
 Those enrolled will:

 - Open and manage a savings account with Practical Farmers’ partner bank.

 - Create or fine-tune a business or whole-farm plan

 - Meet at least three times with an assigned mentor; once at beginner’s farm, once at the mentor’s farm and once at a place of their choosing

 - Attend at least four Practical Farmers events per year (online, on-farm or in person).
 Practical Farmers events include online trainings, field days, conferences, workshops and more

-- Conduct quarterly reviews via email, phone or in-person with Practical Farmers staff to check on progress toward goals and program requirements
+- Conduct quarterly reviews via on-line with Practical Farmers staff to check on progress toward goals and program requirements

 - Complete all forms and requested information on time

 To be eligible for the Savings Incentive Program, applicants must either be farming on their own now and have farmed for five or fewer years, or have some experience working for a farm business.
 This includes, but is not limited to: internships, apprenticeships, working as an hourly or salaried employee or working on the family farm.
 Applicants must also reside in Iowa or farm in the state (out-of-state residents are eligible, so long as they are farming in Iowa), and be Practical Farmers of Iowa members.

 For questions about the Savings Incentive Program or application process, contact Julie Wheelock at (515) 232-5661 or [email protected] A competitive application process occurs each year (August – October) to determine program enrollment.